stuartskelton/Language-LispPerl/README.md

 lisp code in your Perl written software straightforward.

 Language::ListPerl also bridges between lisp to perl.
-We can program in lisp and make use of the great resource from CPAN or from your application packages.
+We can program in lisp and make use of CPAN or your application packages functions by implementing bindings.

 ## BINDING Perl functions to Lisp

 ### Lisp <-> Perl

-Language::LispPerl is hosted on Perl.
-Any object of Language::LispPerl can be passed into Perl and vice versa including code.
+Here is how to bind to your own Perl functions from lisp.

-Here is an example of such binding taken from this module:
+This assumes that your perl functions live in My::App::LispFunctions

 #### PURE Perlfunctions in My::App::LispFunctions: